Linting and Formatting

 enabled: true

-Documentation is automatically generated and updated. tfaction installs terraform-docs automatically.
+Documentation will be automatically generated and updated. terraform-docs is installed automatically by tfaction.

-terraform-docs works without configuration, but if you want to write a configuration file, create it at one of the following paths (listed in order of priority):
+terraform-docs works without configuration, but if you want to customize it, create a configuration file at one of the following paths (in order of priority):

-.terraform-docs.ya?mlin the root module.config/.terraform-docs.ya?mlin the root module.terraform-docs.ya?mlin the repository root.config/.terraform-docs.ya?mlin the repository root
+.terraform-docs.ya?mlin the root module.config/.terraform-docs.ya?mlin the root module.terraform-docs.ya?mlat the repository root.config/.terraform-docs.ya?mlat the repository root

 tflint

-tflint is enabled by default, but you can also explicitly enable it in the configuration.
+tflint is enabled by default.
+You can also explicitly enable it in configuration:

 tflint: